 There is a walled lawned garden which is enclosed with a 5-bar gate.
 Patio area with bench seating and picnic table with views over open countryside.
 A Chiminea is also available for guest use.

-There is parking space for a maximum of two to three cars.
+There is parking space for a maximum of two cars.
 The access lane to the property is narrow so extra care is required for larger vehicles.

 Children & Babies